 Team Cap vs Team Iron Man…

-The film starts with a flashback to 1991 to Siberia, with the Winter Soldier (Sebastian Stan) repeating a number of Russian words spoken to him by a HYDRA representative reading from a mysterious red book.
-Following this the Winter Soldier mounts a motorbike and then after pursuing a car causes it to crash with the Winter Soldier obtaining some intravenous bags with a mysterious blue serum.
+The film starts with a flashback to 1991 to Siberia, with the Winter Soldier (Sebastian Stan) repeating a number of Russian words spoken to him.
+These uttered by a HYDRA representative reading from a mysterious red book.
+Following this, the Winter Soldier mounts a motorbike and then after pursuing a car causes it to crash.
+The Winter Soldier obtaining some intravenous bags with a mysterious blue serum.
 These are then given to a Hydra employee.

-We then return to the present day where Captain America, Scarlet Witch (Elizabeth Olsen), Falcon (Anthony Mackie) and Black Widow (Scarlett Johansson) are in Nigeria pursing a ringleader and his followers.
-In a number of fast paced scenes they hunt down and fight the bad guys counting them down Deadpool (2016) style in their bid to obtain a biological weapon.
+We then return to the present day where Captain America, Scarlet Witch (Elizabeth Olsen), Falcon (Anthony Mackie) and Black Widow (Scarlett Johansson) are in Nigeria.
+The trio is pursuing a ringleader and his followers.
+In a number of fast-paced scenes, they hunt down and fight the bad guys counting them down Deadpool (2016) style in their bid to obtain a biological weapon.

 Meanwhile, Tony Stark (Iron Man, Robert Downey Jnr) is giving a speech to a hall full of University kids and showing off his latest technology where you can return to an earlier you and time and change things.
 He shows a moment with his mother and father, in a hologram type flashback where his father Howard (the always excellent silver fox John Slattery) says goodbye to him before he heads to the airport.
-The hologram of a CGI younger looking Downey Jnr reminded me so much of the younger actor that I loved in Chances Are (1989).
+The hologram of a CGI younger-looking Downey Jnr reminded me so much of the younger actor that I loved in Chances Are (1989).

 Gwynnie Pepper Potts.
 These superhero girlfriends seem not to hang around too long apart from Captain America’s who’s been around since way before every other girlfriend in the superhero universe and despite the fact she’s that old, Cap is still loyal to her.
 Aw.
 As he leaves Stark is confronted by a woman who tells of how the Avengers indirectly killed her son in Sokovia.

 The mysteriously accented Zemo (Daniel Brühl) is then seen torturing an upside down man over a sink quizzing him about the events of 1991.
 The man doesn’t disclose what happened, but after he is drowned. a book similar to the one read from in the flashback is found by Zemo and taken.
 We then attend a meeting where the Avengers – as mentioned so far – all meet up along with Vision (Paul Bettany) and some others.
 Stark brings the Secretary of State with him to the meeting.

-So there I leave you, until I write a spoiler version or you see the movie.
-However I can tell you that although the longest Marvel Movie it feels like the shortest, as the storyline is so intense and riveting and the ending ties up the film nicely.
+So there I leave you until I write a spoiler version or you see the movie.
+However, I can tell you that although the longest Marvel Movie it feels like the shortest, as the storyline is so intense and riveting and the ending ties up the film nicely.
 I advise you not to arrive late, go to the toilet or eat popcorn as every scene is important in a little way towards the gobsmacking conclusions.

 It was lovely seeing Hawkeye (Jeremy Renner) and my favourite superhero Antman (Paul Rudd) for their short but effective appearances bringing in the humour this movie needed.
 Black Panther (Chadwick Boseman)- who I’d only met via my stepdude’s Lego console game – and his origins story is told briefly without labouring it out.
-There is some surprising romance, which is a more shocking, but leads to some humour and the reaction to this shows that superheroes are just normal men (in costume).
+There is some surprising romance, which is more shocking, but leads to some humour and the reaction to this shows that superheroes are just normal men (in costume).
 And a few wee cameos.

 I felt this character was spoiled by the writers of Spiderman 3 (2007) (or the Spiderman, The Kirsten Dunst Musical as we call it in this household).
-Not only does she seem the sort of lady who would love and approve of his Iron Man costumes, Iron Man looks like he’d heal from the Peppered criticisms from his recent uncoupling.
+Not only does she seem the sort of lady who would love and approve of his Iron Man costumes, but Iron Man also looks like he’d heal from the Peppered criticisms from his recent uncoupling.

 Weeper Rating: 0 /10

 Handsqueeze Rating: /10